RKS244256/Grade-10-Notes/Science/Biology/Biology_SNC2D0.md

 **Specialized Cells** have physical & chemical differences that allow them to perform one job very well.

-Lung tissue clels are different from brain cells which are different from intestinal cells and so on and so forth.
+Lung tissue clels are different from brain cells which are different from intestinal cells & so on & so forth.

 ### Specialized Calls - Animals